olgashi/Calendar_Desktop-App-JavaFX/README.md

 ### Notable features

-- Database and File Server Applications
+- MySQL Database

-- Incorporation of lambda expressions.
+- Incorporation of lambda expressions

-- Streams and filters to manipulate data more efficiently.
+- Streams and filters to manipulate data more efficiently

-- Java date/time API to support end-users in various geographical regions.
+- Java date/time API to support end-users in various geographical regions

 - Advanced Exception Control